Information for Students Who are Enrolled for a Dickinson Degree

 Enrollment and Course Request

-First-year seminars, all foreign language classes, courses on writing, and most upperclass seminars have class enrollments of approximately 15 students.
+First-year seminars, all foreign language classes, courses on writing, and most upper-class seminars have class enrollments of approximately 15 students.
 A typical introductory course enrolls 35 students, most intermediate-level courses have 25 to 30 students, and 300-level courses usually enroll 25 students.
-Some introductory science course lectures enroll classes of 50 to 75 students, with accompanying laboratories for these courses conducted in sections of 12 to 28; others using a "workshop" approach meet for two hours of integrated lecture and lab for 20 to 25 students, three times a week.
+Most introductory science course lectures enroll classes of 36 to 48 students, with accompanying laboratories for these courses conducted in sections of 18 to 24; others using a "workshop" approach meet for two hours of integrated lecture and lab for 20 to 25 students, three times a week.
 Advanced science classes and labs are usually under 25.
 Maximum class sizes are established in order to provide students with adequate opportunities to interact with their professors and with other students.
 As a result, students do not always gain access to their first choice of courses during a given course request period, and some majors are more difficult than others to initiate.
 Consistent with the college's commitment to overall balance, however, every effort is made to anticipate such problems and when necessary to open new course sections.

 Course Load and Credit

 Each course, unless otherwise noted in the course description, is equivalent to four semester hours.
 Credit for courses is based on the assumption that at least three hours of study accompany each class period (excluding labs).
 Half courses exist in only a few departments and may meet either for only half the semester or on a half-time basis for the entire semester.
-Physical education courses and some military science courses carry no academic course credit.
+Some military science courses carry no academic course credit.

 A normal schedule is four courses each semester (the equivalent of 16 credit hours); a student who carries three courses (the equivalent of 12 credit hours) is considered full time.
 A student who wishes to carry fewer than three courses must receive permission to be part-time from the Registrar.
 A student's full or part-time status is determined at the end of the add/drop period.
 A student may register for up to 4.5 course credits without special permission each semester.
-After successfully completing his or her first semester, a student may register twice for a semester load of five course credits during his or her Dickinson career; registration for a fifth course may be completed only during the Add/Drop period.
+After successfully completing the first semester, a student may register twice for a semester load of five course credits during their Dickinson career; registration for a fifth course may be completed only during the Add/Drop period.

 Students are responsible for selecting the courses in which they enroll and for the election of courses which will satisfy the requirements for graduation.
 Only those students who have completed all requirements for the degree are eligible to participate in the Commencement ceremony each May.
 Students enroll in four courses each semester.
 Normally, a course meets three times a week for 50 minutes or twice a week for 75 minutes; some upper class seminars meet just once during the week for three hours.
 Some natural and mathematical science courses meet in two-hour lecture and laboratory workshops several times a week or schedule advanced laboratories or field trips in single afternoon blocks.
 This variety in the weekly schedule provides class times suited to differing teaching methods and to the requirements of specific subjects.
 For example, brief but frequent meetings are often the best way to learn information, practice a skill, or discuss a series of related issues.
 Sometimes extended workshop sessions serve well the rhythms of a course that requires room to develop an idea or explore a problem or acquire a technique.